apache/sedona/docs/community/vote.md

 # Vote a Sedona release

 This page is for Sedona community to vote a Sedona release.
-The script below is tested on MacOS.
+The script below is tested on macOS.

 In order to vote a Sedona release, you must provide your checklist including the following minimum requirement: